DIAGNijmegen/website-content/website-cara-lab/content/pages/about.md

 ## Testing and Validation
 We utilize the [Grand Challenge](https://grand-challenge.org/) platform to rigorously test and validate our algorithms.
 Our current software features a multiclass segmentation model capable of predicting critical structures, including  lumen, intima, media, lipid-rich, and calcified plaques.
 Additionally, we have integrated an artifact detection algorithm that assesses the quality of each OCT frame, ensuring more reliable results.

-If you're interested in collaborating or learning more about our algorithms, please feel free to reach out to our lab contact [members/jos-thannhauser].
+If you are interested in collaborating or learning more about our algorithms, please feel free to reach out to our [Lab Contact](https://www.diagnijmegen.nl/people/jos-thannhauser/).
 Together, we can work towards bringing our AI solutions for intracoronary OCT into clinical practice!